 The U.S. is a nation built by immigrants, and people from other countries continue to make invaluable contributions to American society.

 However, immigration has been a hot-button issue for years.
 President Donald Trump has deployed thousands of troops to the U.S.-Mexico border in order to counter the perceived threat of mass immigration.
-Despite being more of a political stunt than anything, Trump’s actions provide a volatile backdrop to the ongoing discussion involving immigration.
+Despite being more of a political stunt than anything, Trump’s actions have provided a volatile backdrop to the ongoing discussion involving immigration.

 But, did you know that some of the most iconic faces in entertainment are the product of immigration?
 Click through to see the richest celebrities from other countries and discover their net worths.